 Reading the World Book Club

 Reading the World Book Club is back and all interested readers are welcome.
-The next discussion is set for Thursday, Dec.
-1, at 7 p.m. at the downtown Main Library.
-The book of choice is The Bridge on the Drina by Ivo Andric.
+The next discussion is set for Thursday, May 4, at 7 p.m. at the downtown Main Library.
+The book of choice is The Return: Fathers, sons, and the land in between by Hisham Matar.

 Titles for the Reading the World book club are focused on memoir, travel writing and fiction from non-North American or non-Western European perspectives.
 Ask at the Main Library's Circulation Desk for each month's book.
 For more information, contact Beth at (701) 241-8198 or email email@example.com.